The-OpenROAD-Project/OpenLane/designs/README.md

     </tr>
 </table>

-**Note:** updateDesignsConfigs.py skips designs that fail during the exploration, which means their flow_status is not `flow_completed`.
+**Note:** `update_designs_configs.py` skips designs that fail during the exploration, which means their flow_status is not `flow_completed`.

-**Important Note:** *The updateDesignsConfigs script only copies new configuration to the file.
+**Important Note:** *The `update_designs_configs` script only copies new configuration to the file.
 The new configurations are marked with a preceeding "# Regression" comment that is automatically written before them by the exploration script.
-However, the replicateDesignsConfigs copies the whole file.*
+However, the `replicate_design_configs` script copies the whole file.*

 [1]: ../regression_results/README.md
 [2]: ../configuration/README.md